 As discussed in our section above, a professional adviser may be able to help you negotiate a settlement with HMRC, to minimise any liabilities HMRC are seeking to impose.

-Employers are responsible for collecting tax and National Insurance (NIC) from their employee’s pay when due and sending it to HMRC.
+Employers are responsible for collecting tax and NIC from their employee’s pay when due and sending it to HMRC.
 This means that if you have not deducted tax and NIC from a PA when you should have done, you will be responsible for making good the appropriate amount to HMRC.
-You will also have to pay the employer’s NIC, which was your responsibility from the outset.
+You will also have to pay any employer’s NIC, which was your responsibility from the outset.

-You will be liable for any PAYE tax and NIC that should have been paid in respect of the employee, assuming the payments actually made to the employee were net of any tax due.
+You will be liable for any PAYE tax and NIC that should have been paid in respect of the employee.

 However, there are some rules that might help reduce the amount you have to pay in respect of the employee’s unpaid tax and NIC:

-Alternatively, if your PA thought they were self-employed, they should have been paying their own tax to HMRC through the self-assessment system.
-As such, HMRC can consider making a direction under something called ‘Regulation 72F’.
-This means that any tax already paid by them under self-assessment can be ‘reallocated’ against any unpaid tax by you as their employer.
+Alternatively, if your PA thought they were self-employed, they should have been paying their own tax to HMRC through the Self Assessment system.
+As such, HMRC can consider making a direction under what is known as ‘Regulation 72F’.
+This means that any tax already paid by them under Self Assessment can be ‘reallocated’ against any unpaid tax by you as their employer.
 You do not have to request or apply for this – the HMRC officer should automatically consider whether a regulation 72F direction is appropriate.
 This can reduce the amount of unpaid tax you would need to pay.
-Further to this, there are also provisions that allow self-employed NIC already paid by the PA to be reallocated as employee Class 1 NIC, however this will still likely leave you with a balance to pay because self-employed NIC is usually less than employee NIC.
+Further to this, there are also provisions that allow self-employed NIC already paid by the PA to be reallocated as employee Class 1 NIC, however this will probably still leave you with a balance to pay because self-employed NIC is usually less than employee NIC.
 Interest should only be charged on the balance after the offset has been made, however, full penalties may still be applicable.
 You can find out more about Regulation 72F in HMRC's compliance manual.